Thursday, 10 April 2014

+Vrindavana and Mathura are the most important places of pilgrimage for devotees of Krishna.
 Krishna was born in Mathura and spent His childhood in Vrindavan.
-There are
+There are over 5,000 temples in Vrindavan.

 The city of Mathura, in Uttar Pradesh, the nucleus of Brajabhumi, is located 140 km south-east of Delhi and 60 km north-west of Agra.
 Covering an area of about 3,800 sq. km., Brajabhumi can be divided into two distinct units - the eastern part in the trans-Yamuna tract with places like Gokul, Mahavan, Baldeo, Mat and Bajna and the western side of the Yamuna covering the Mathura region that encompasses Vrindavan, Govardhan, Kusum Sarovar, Barsana and Nandgaon (Nandagram).